spurnik/advent-of-code/Readme.md

 ## Advent of Code 2021 Solutions

 Here I'll be updating my [**Advent Of Code 2021**](https://adventofcode.com/) event solutions.
-I'm solving each daily challenge using an ipython Noteebok, saved the first days, wich I naively tried to solve using C.
+I'm solving each daily challenge using an ipython Noteebok, except for the first few days, wich I naively used C.

 **Topics covered so far:**